 Observation Assignments: An important role of the teacher is that of listener and observer.
 To support the development of observation and listening skills as well as the ability to gain insight from interpreting children's conversations, children's behavior, the teacher's role in the classroom, and the role of the environment in supporting learning, students will be required to complete a variety of observation assignments.
 The student will use written guidelines provided by the instructor.
-During this semester, some of the observations will be done online using video provided by the instructor and other observation assignments will be done at the Imperial Valley Child Development Center.
-In order to observe at the IVC Child Development Center, students are required to have up-to-date immunizations as required by the state of California.
-Student are required to make an appointment at the IVC School Health Center.
+During this semester, some of the observations will be done online using a video provided by the instructor and other observation assignments will be done at the Imperial Valley Child Development Center.
+For a total of 4 hours.

+Note: To observe at the IVC Child Development Center, students are required to have up-to-date immunizations as required by the state of California.
+Students are required to make an appointment at the IVC School Health Center.
 Detailed information will be provided by the instructor.

 Child Portfolio/Documentation Assignment: Documentation is an important strategy to communicate children's learning.
-Students will work in class and at home to complete a single page documentation which will include pictures, observations, dialogue from the children (if available), and interpretation.
+Students will work in class and at home to complete a single-page documentation, which will include pictures, observations, dialogue from the children (if available), and interpretation.
 Additional guidelines will be provided by the instructor.

 Environment Assignment: The Environment is the "Third Teacher" in the classroom.
-Students are provided the opportunity to learn strategies to evaluation the quality of the classroom learning environment.
+Students are provided with the opportunity to learn strategies to evaluate the quality of the classroom learning environment.
 Students will be provided with written guidelines by the instructor.

 CLASS Assignment: CLASS (Classroom Assessment Scoring System) is a tool used in the field of Early Childhood Education.
 CLASS is a tool for observing and assessing the effectiveness of interactions among teachers and children in classrooms.
-It measures the emotional, organizational, and instructional supports provided by teachers that have contribute to children's social, developmental, and academic achievement.
+It measures the emotional, organizational, and instructional support provided by teachers that has contributed to children's social, developmental, and academic achievement.

 Final Exam: The Final Exam will be taken online, in CANVAS.
-The test questions will be shortanswer essay questions.
+The test questions will be short-answer essay questions.
 Students will demonstrate their understanding of the information learned from the textbook, from articles provided in class/online, and from lectures.